U.S. National Pow Wow Honors American and Canadian Indigenous Peoples

 Local Pow Wows are often held on Memorial Day in May and Labor Day in September, in order to honor not only Native Peoples as veterans and workers, but all of America and her various cultures coming together to appreciate our servicemen and servicewomen

 In August 2007, the National Pow Wow featured Native American US Soldiers from the War in Iraq.
 In Iraq, they had built a ceremonial drum from the bedding tarp of a cot and a 55-gallon oil drum.
-They drummed in the dessert and called their drum Desert Thunder. to go along with Operations Desert Shield and Desert Storm.
+They drummed in the desert and called their drum Desert Thunder. to go along with Operations Desert Shield and Desert Storm.
 They brought it to the Pow Wow for a special performance honoring all the military men and women of the US who are in Iraq and other foreign nations.

 The surviving Code Talkers of several tribal nations from World War II gave a speech and presentation.
 No one could break their codes for the US Government during the war - not the Japanese, not the Germans, not the Italians, not the Russians - no Allied or Axis nation's peoples could break it.